whilei/auto-fcs/explore/novel/metaClusters2/example.md

 ### USAGE

-Select a few (4-5) meta-clusters to characterize before moving beyond the Tsne Plots tab
+Select a few (less than 10) meta-clusters to characterize before moving beyond the "Tsne Plots" and "Meta-cluster Counts" tabs

 ### Current Methods